invalidexplorer/Quantum-Game-Theory/README.md

 2) After changing the decisions, the simulaqron network must be reset, else it will show unpredictable results.

-It can be reset by the following command on the terminal
+It can be reset by the following command on the terminal.

-* simulaqron reset
+	simulaqron reset

 3) Before starting simulaqron on the terminal, the backend must be changed to either projectq or qutip, as the default stabilizers do not have single qubit rotation gates.